-This document presents the compensatory mitigation plan for unavoidable habitat impacts associated with the Yazoo Backwater Area Water Management Project (Project).
-This plan addresses only compensatory mitigation work and not the sequence of other activities performed during project planning to avoid, minimize, rectify, or reduce habitat impacts from the subject Project (see Engineer Regulation (ER) 1105-2-100, Section C-1(e)(8).
-The planning work performed to document those sequencing actions is complete and led the team to the need to develop a compensatory habitat mitigation plan for unavoidable impacts to wetlands and fish and wildlife resources.
+This plan addresses only compensatory mitigation work and not the sequence of other activities performed during project planning to avoid, minimize, rectify, or reduce habitat impacts from the subject Project (see Engineer Regulation (ER) 1105-2-103, Section C-1(e)(8).
+The planning work performed to document those sequencing actions is complete and led the team to develop a compensatory habitat mitigation plan for unavoidable impacts to wetlands and fish and wildlife resources.
 This document details the work performed, including coordination and plan formulation to develop a compensatory habitat mitigation plan for the current Water Management Plan under the Yazoo Backwater Area Water Management Project to account for the highest potential impact to the environment.
-Mitigation requirements for already constructed portions from the overarching Yazoo Basin, Yazoo Backwater, Mississippi, project are separate and not integrated into the impacts or recommendations described in this mitigation plan.
+Mitigation requirements for already constructed portions from the Yazoo Basin, Yazoo Backwater, Mississippi, project are separate and not integrated into the impacts or recommendations described in this mitigation plan.

-A draft mitigation plan for the Yazoo Backwater Area Water Management Project (YSA) is being presented in the May 2024 DEIS for consideration and feedback.
-The mitigation plan will be further refined based on the input received during the review of the DEIS and additional analysis to inform the mitigation plan included with the Final EIS prior to signing the ROD record of decision (ROD).
+A final mitigation plan for the Yazoo Backwater Area Water Management Project (YSA) is being presented in the October 2024 Final Environmental Impact Statement (FEIS).
+The mitigation plan has been refined based on the input received during the review of the DEIS and additional analysis to inform the mitigation plan included with the FEIS prior to signing the Record of Decision (ROD).
 The mitigation plan will continue to be refined during preconstruction engineering and design (PED).
-Work for the Project will not be commenced in waters of the United States (WOTUS) until the compensatory mitigation plan has been approved through the process outlined in the Memorandum of Agreement by USACE, EPA, and USFWS and the compensatory mitigation sites and or credits have been secured.
+Work for the Project will not be commenced in waters of the United States (WOTUS) until the compensatory mitigation plan has been approved through the process outlined in the Memorandum of Agreement by United States Fish and Wildlife Service (USFWS) and the compensatory mitigation sites and or credits have been secured.